-Owned by Adriano, a former miner converted into a tourist guide, Pousada Velho Chico has a lookout with one of the most beautiful views of the sunset in Serra da Canastra.
+Owned by Adriano, a former miner and now a tourist guide, the Pousada Velho Chico has a lookout with one of the most beautiful views of the sunset in Serra da Canastra.
 Despite being on private land, Adriano is extremely kind and we are sure that if you talk to him, you will be allowed to access the lookout.
 Be sure to visit the shop with regional products that he has on the property.

 Where to eat and hang out in São Roque de Minas, Serra da Canastra

 On weekends, the streets around the main square of São Roque de Minas are closed for the exclusive use of pedestrians.
 For those who want to do a bit of tourism in São Roque de Minas, it’s worth walking around, eating a skewer, listening to live music and drinking a beer like the locals like to do.